thedynamiclinker/sudocode/bin/whoami.md

 1: How exactly?

 0: Just adding a mental note of something we need to cover later.
-Lots of thing we need to fix in your education.
+Lots of things we need to fix in your education.

 1: Can I have a hint?